LODSContent/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Servicesv2/Instructions/Labs/4-Develop apps for Microsoft Teams/04-Create interactive conversational bots/02-Exercise-channel-bots.md

 }
 ```

-15. In the code you've added, notice the `update` code block retrieves and increments the `count` property it received.
+In the code you've added, notice the `update` code block retrieves and increments the `count` property it received.
 It then creates a new cardData object with an updated message and boolean property that will render an extra action to delete the card.
 The method returns an `AdaptiveCardInvokeResponse` object containing an updated card to render in place of the original.

-16. The `delete` code block deletes the card using the `deleteActivity()` method.
+The `delete` code block deletes the card using the `deleteActivity()` method.

 ### Test the bot updating existing messages

-17. Save your changes.
-The `gulp` task will detect the change and run the **webpack:server** task.
+Save your changes.
+The **gulp** task will detect the change and run the **webpack:server** task.
 Wait for that task to complete.

 ![Screenshot of the gulp task running the webpack task.](../../Linked_Image_Files/4-Teams/conversation-bots/05-channel-app-04.png)

-18. In the Microsoft Teams client, go to the channel you installed the bot in the previous section.
+In the Microsoft Teams client, go to the channel you installed the bot in the previous section.
 From the **Conversations** tab, @mention the bot with a random string to trigger the `else` condition.

-19. The bot will reply to the message with a card:
+The bot will reply to the message with a card:

 ![Screenshot of a message from the bot using cards.](../../Linked_Image_Files/4-Teams/conversation-bots/05-test-04.png)

-20. Select the button **Update card**.
+Select the button **Update card**.
 After a few seconds, the card should be updated with a new card containing an incremented counter value and a new button:

 ![Screenshot of an updated message from the bot using cards.](../../Linked_Image_Files/4-Teams/conversation-bots/05-test-05.png)

-21. Select the **Update card** button a few more times to see the counter get updated.
+Select the **Update card** button a few more times to see the counter get updated.

-22. Finally, select the **Delete card** button.
+Finally, select the **Delete card** button.
 After a few seconds, the card will be removed by the bot.

-## Task 3: Reply to message reactions
+## Reply to message reactions

 In this section, you'll update the bot to respond when someone likes a message from the bot.

-1. Locate and open the bot in the file **./src/server/conversationalBot/ConversationalBot.ts**.
+Locate and open the bot in the file **./src/server/conversationalBot/ConversationalBot.ts**.

-2. Add the following `this.onMessageReaction()` handler to the class constructor method:
+Add the following `this.onMessageReaction()` handler to the class constructor method:

 ```typescript
 this.onMessageReaction(async (context, next) => {